WARNING

 };

-Using a custom component
+Using custom component

-to your components.
-You will need to use the component <NeighborLocation.Detect/>
+You can apply <NeighborLocation/> to your components.
+You will need to use the component <NeighborLocation.Detect/> and then the neighborLocation prop will come to your component.

 TIP